 Optional step: Contact an employment lawyer

-If things escalate and you start suspecting that someone at work is setting you up, contact an employment lawyer who specializes in your state or country’s employment laws.
+If things escalate and you start suspecting that someone at work is setting you up, contact an employment lawyer who specializes in your state or country’s employment laws and laws regarding write-ups at work.

 Even if you’re not skeptical about your employer’s intentions, an employment lawyer could help you understand the laws regarding write-ups at work and draft your response.